ahenson/flatworm/README.md

 </dependency>
 ```

-The actively developed release is [flatworm 4.0.0-SNAPSHOT]().
-Starting with 4.0.0, it will not be backwards compatible with prior releases.
+The actively developed release is [flatworm 4.0.0-SNAPSHOT][]. flatworm 4.0.0 will not be backwards compatible with as there was far too much new functionality added to maintain the original structure and support, but the change will be worth it.

 Background
 ----------